Below are workshops descriptions that I have run in the past. Please contact me to set up a personalized workshop for your teachers.

 Participants will learn how to use a Google doc to plan a Choose-Your-Own-Adventure outline, then they will use the “Link to slide” feature in Google Slides to create an interactive story.
+To double the fun, we will learn how to work on an interactive story collaboratively with a friend!
 Click here for an example.

 - 360° Storytelling and Virtual Reality